dagster-io/dagster/MIGRATION.md

 - `build_asset_reconciliation_sensor` (Experimental) has been removed.
 It was deprecated in 1.3 in favor of `AutoMaterializePolicy`.
 Docs are [here](https://docs.dagster.io/concepts/assets/asset-auto-execution).
 - The `dagster-dbt` integration with `dbt-rpc` has been removed, as [the dbt plugin is being deprecated](https://github.com/dbt-labs/dbt-rpc).
 - Previously, `DbtCliResource` was a class alias for `DbtCliClientResource`.
 Now, `DbtCliResource` is a new resource with a different API.
 Furthermore, it requires at least `dbt-core>=1.4` to run.
+- [Helm Chart] If upgrading an existing installation to 1.4 and the `dagit.nameOverride` value is set, you will need to either change the value or delete the existing deployment to allow helm to update values that can not be patched for the rename from dagit to dagster-webserver.
 - [dagster-dbt] `load_assets_from_dbt_project` and `load_assets_from_dbt_manifest` now default to `use_build=True`.
 To switch back to the previous behavior, use `use_build=False`.

 ```python